William McGrath: Religious and political message

 In 1966, McGrath produced a series of leaflets in defence of Gusty Spence, the leader of the recently formed Ulster Volunteer Force (UVF), who was on remand for the murder of two young Catholics.
 McGrath's leaflets alleged that both victims were active communists and claimed that the UVF had been established by members of the Official Unionist Party, with Jim Kilfedder named specifically as being involved.
 The leaflet was an attempt to both smear the mainstream unionist party and to deflect criticism from Paisley, who was at the centre of speculation linking him with the UVF.
 McGrath was not a member of any established branch of religion, with his evangelical group being independent, something Fraser Agnew put down to McGrath's unwillingness to be constrained by the rules of any organisation.

+McGrath was secretary of the Christian Fellowship and Irish Emancipation Crusade (CFIEC) when he appeared with Paisley at a rally in July 1966: this organisation, based in Wellington Park, was a Tara front in which his son Worthington was involved.
+A CFIEC pamphlet on "Romanism" illustrates McGrath’s attitude to Catholicism: "an age-old threat to the fortunes and liberties of mankind".
+These publications also reflected its leader’s curious fixation with Ireland as opposed to Ulster or Great Britain, with headlines "For God & Ireland" and "A Nation Once Again" and imagery including a map of Ireland with no border and the Irish phrase "náisiún ar ais (a nation once again)".

+Tara and paramilitary links

 In November 1966, McGrath reconstituted the Cell as Tara, choosing the name to reflect his belief in the Irish heritage of his politico-religious mission.
 The group, which endorsed British Israelism, sought to develop a network across unionism.
 With the UVF under the command of Samuel McClelland in the late 1960s, McGrath sought to forge close links between it and Tara.
 McGrath's link-up with the UVF saw his profile and that of Tara rise and by the summer of 1969 he had had to acquire a printing press to meet the demand for tracts, flyers and news-sheets.
-Although initially the two groups co-operated closely, a number of people contacted McClelland to tell him that McGrath was gay and that he was using the Tara-UVF link as a way to pick up young men.
+Although initially the two groups co-operated closely, a number of people contacted McClelland to tell him that McGrath was homosexual and that he was using the Tara-UVF link as a way to pick up young men.
 McClelland confronted McGrath who fiercely denied the allegations.
 Nevertheless, the relationship between the UVF and Tara was terminated and McClelland burnt the Tara ledger in which the names of his UVF men had been entered.

+In 1969, McGrath paid Billy Hanna, later the commander of the UVF in Mid-Ulster, money for the formation of "vigilante groups" in Lurgan.